Victor Gustav Bloede (chemist): Early life and education

-Bloede was born in 1849, in Dresden, Germany, the son of Marie Franziska Jungnitz and Gustav Bloede.
+Bloede was born in 1849, in Dresden, Kingdom of Saxony, the son of Marie Franziska Jungnitz and Gustav Bloede.
 Gustav was a physician and member of the city council of Dresden during the German revolutions.
 Gustav had to flee Germany and made his way to Antwerp where he waited for his family to arrive.
 The family (Marie, Gustav, and their three children, Gertrude, Kate and Victor) sailed from Antwerp on July 14, 1850, aboard the Julia Howard, arriving in New York on August 21.
 Upon coming to the United States, Gustav Bloede served as a surgeon in the American Civil War.
 After the war the family settled in Brooklyn, New York.
 The cultured Bloede home became a salon, which attracted such 19th-century figures as Thomas Bailey Aldrich.
 Victor received the groundwork of his education in public school and by the age of 12 he began to support himself by working as an office boy and earned the means to pursue his studies.
 While working by day he studied at night at the Cooper Institute (more properly known as Cooper Union) in New York City, where he was mentored by Peter Cooper.